jtarrio/webrtlsdr/docs/highlevel.md

 By default, the modulator uses a `0` frequency offset.

+You will frequently want to change your radio's center frequency and offset at the same time.
+You could try to do this by calling the `Radio.setFrequency()` and `Demodulator.setFrequencyOffset()` methods sequentially, but this will almost always produce audible glitches.
+To avoid this, call the `Demodulator.expectFrequencyAndSetOffset()` method first, and then call `Radio.setFrequency()`.

-Frequency, you will want to change your radio's center frequency and offset at the same time.
-To achieve this without creating audible glitches, you can use the `expectFrequencyAndSetOffset()` method.
-After you call this method with a given center frequency, the demodulator will wait to receive samples belonging to that frequency and then it will change the offset to the given value.
+The `expectFrequencyAndSetOffset()` method takes two arguments: the new center frequency and the new frequency offset.
+After calling this function, the demodulator will wait to receive samples belonging to the new center frequency; as soon as they arrive, it will change the offset frequency to the new value.

 ```typescript
 let newCenterFrequency = 88.5 * 1e6;